Native American legend Sitting Bull’s great-grandson identified through DNA from 130-year-old hair

 “To our knowledge, this is the first published example of a familial relationship between contemporary and a historical individual that has been confirmed using such limited amounts of ancient DNA across such distant relatives,” wrote researchers from the University of Cambridge, adding that the findings could open the door for others whose DNA can be extracted from remains such as hair, bones or teeth.

-LaPointe did not immediately respond to a request for comment early Thursday.
-He told Reuters that the study confirms what he’s been saying for years about his relationship to Sitting Bull.
-The results could help LaPointe, of Lead, S.D., in his ongoing fight to move Sitting Bull’s remains from his burial site in Mobridge, S.D., to another location that the descendant says would have more of a significant connection to the culture he represented.
+LaPointe, of Lead, S.D., said he felt vindicated by the study’s results after speaking out about his relationship to Sitting Bull for years.
+The findings could also help LaPointe in his ongoing fight to move Sitting Bull’s remains from his burial site in Mobridge, S.D., to another location the descendant says would have more of a significant connection to the culture he represented.

-“I feel this DNA research is another way of identifying my lineal relationship to my great-grandfather,” said LaPointe, who has three sisters.
-“People have been questioning our relationship to our ancestor as long as I can remember.
-These people are just a pain in the place you sit — and will probably doubt these findings, also.”
+“It’s just another way of identifying the relationship to my ancestor,” he told The Washington Post.
+“With this it’s a lot more definite.
+This is a scientific way of determining our lineage.
+You can’t break that lineage now.
+No one can come in and say it’s wrong.”

-Born in 1831, Sitting Bull, whose birth name was Tatanka Iyotake, became chief and medicine man of the Hunkpapa Lakota Sioux.
+Sitting Bull, whose birth name was Tatanka Iyotake, was born in 1831 and became chief and medicine man of the Hunkpapa Lakota Sioux.
 He is best known for uniting the Sioux tribes across the Great Plains and leading the resistance for years against U.S. government policies and settlers who were invading tribal lands.
 At the Battle of the Little Bighorn in June 1876, Sitting Bull had a foreshadowing vision of the events to come that inspired the Lakota, Northern Cheyenne and Arapaho tribes in their overwhelming victory against the 7th Cavalry Regiment of the U.S. Army, led by George Armstrong Custer.
 Sitting Bull was killed in 1890 by Native American police working for the U.S. government as they were trying to arrest him on the Standing Rock Reservation.

-After Sitting Bull’s death, Horace Deeble, an Army physician at the Fort Yates military base in North Dakota, took a lock of the Native American legend’s hair and his wool leggings, despite not having any authority or permission.
+After Sitting Bull’s death, Horace Deeble, an Army physician at the Fort Yates military post in North Dakota, took a lock of the Native American legend’s hair and his wool leggings, despite not having any authority or permission.
 In 1896, the National Museum of Natural History in D.C. obtained Sitting Bull’s hair and leggings.
 The museum returned the items to LaPointe and his three sisters in 2007, according to the study.
 Though most of the lock of hair was “burned in a spiritual ceremony,” a small piece of it was saved for future study, researchers said.

 To that point, the familial relationship between LaPointe and Sitting Bull was based on birth and death certificates, as well as a family tree and a review of historical records.
 But LaPointe often heard from doubters about the legitimacy of the link.